MartaRomanGeada/Multispectral-LIDAR-/README.md

 # Multispectral-LIDAR-Goose_barnacle
-Data and scripts for the multispectral and LIDAR study on rocky intertidal populations
+Scripts for the multispectral and LIDAR study on rocky intertidal populations

--RAW DATA

--SCRIPTS

--MODELS

--OUTPUT
+Created by Marta Román (https://orcid.org/0000-0002-7082-0763)

+Funding

+Marta Román was supported by a postdoctoral fellowship form the Xunta de Galicia (ED481B-2023-006).